aniketpcodes/SasDrugSalesAnalysis/README.md

 ## Conclusion
 ---------------------
 #### This project demonstrates the use of advanced SAS programming techniques to perform business data analysis.
-By implementing both  linear programming and macro-based dynamic programming,the project highlights how automation can significantly improve efficiency,maintainability,and scalability in data analytics workflows.
+By implementing both  linear programming and macro-based dynamic programming.

-##### The macro utility library developed in this project can be reused for future analytical projects, making the workflow faster and ##### more standardized.
+##### The macro utility library developed in this project can be reused for future analytical projects, making the workflow faster and more standardized.